igrishaev/farseer/README.md

 #### Output Spec

-If the result of the function doesn't match the output spec, this triggers an internal error.
-Let's reproduce this scenario by changing the spec:
+If the result of the function doesn't match the output spec, it triggers an internal error.
+Let's reproduce this scenario by spoiling the spec:

 ```clojure
 (s/def :math/sum.out